IlikeFivem/python.dsc/README.rst

 Installing
 ----------

+I have not made any edits to this fork yet.
+I am gathering some people to come and help out on the project.

 **Python 3.8 or higher is required**

 To install the library without full voice support, you can just run the following command: